 - Post a celebration video or photo of yourself.
 You can dance, sing, cheer, eat a foot shaped cake, do reflexology on yourself, or whatever, just to do something fun that will be sure to get lots of engagement as your social media followers support you celebrating a week dedicated to reflexology.

 - Be a walking billboard and wear something proclaiming your love for reflexology and your business.
+(Check out these wearable reflexology marketing designs if you don’t have something.)

 - Count how many feet you’ve helped this year, in the past 5 years, or for your whole time being a reflexologist!